-3.4.1.
-SCPI server (MATLAB, LabVIEW, Scilab or Python)
+3.5.1.
+SCPI server (MATLAB, LabVIEW, or Python)

-The Red Pitaya board can be controlled remotely over a LAN or wireless interface using MATLAB, LabVIEW, Scilab, or Python via the Red Pitaya SCPI (Standard Commands for Programmable Instrumentation) list of commands.
+The Red Pitaya board can be controlled remotely over a LAN or wireless interface using MATLAB, LabVIEW, or Python via the Red Pitaya SCPI (Standard Commands for Programmable Instrumentation) list of commands.
 The SCPI interface/environment is commonly used to control T&M instruments for development, research, or test automation.
 SCPI uses a set of commands recognised by the instruments to enable specific actions (e.g., acquiring data from fast analog inputs, generating signals, and controlling other peripheries of the Red Pitaya platform).
 The SCPI commands are extremely useful when complex signal analysis is required.
 A software environment such as MATLAB that provides powerful data analysis tools is a perfect combination for the SCPI commands’ simple access to raw data acquired on the Red Pitaya board.

 Features

-Use powerful data analysis tools like MATLAB, LabVIEW, Scilab, or Python to analyse raw signals acquired by the Red Pitaya board.
+Use powerful data analysis tools like MATLAB, LabVIEW, or Python to analyse raw signals acquired by the Red Pitaya board.

 Write testing scripts and routines.